beccadax/swift-evolution/proposals/0000-throwing-properties.md

 considering only the subscript parameters makes the getter and setter work better together.

-### Don't include `willSet throws`

-The use of `willSet throws` to make a stored property throwing is a bit funky and could be omitted.
-I decided to include it because, if it does not exist, people will fake it with private properties anyway.

-This feature is severable and could be proposed separately.

-### Include `didSet throws`

-There is no technical reason not to support `didSet throws` accessors, which would allow stored properties to be made throwing.
-However, this would usually be the wrong thing to do because it would leave the errant value in the property.
-If compelling use cases for it were cited, however, `didSet throws` could be added.

 ### Permit `try` on `&foo` itself, rather than the call using it

 As specified, if `foo` has a throwing accessor and you want to pass it